How to Stop Your Teeth From Hurting With Braces

 3. Befriending the Wax: How Orthodontic Wax Saves the Day

-The wax forms a protective barrier between your braces and the inside of your mouth.
+It works by creating a smooth, protective barrier between your braces and the sensitive areas of your cheeks, lips, and gums.

-To use it, simply take a small piece of wax, roll it into a ball, and press it onto the part of the braces that’s causing irritation.
+Pinch off a small piece of wax, roll it into a ball, and press it firmly onto the part of your braces that is causing irritation, such as a sharp wire or protruding bracket.

 4. The Healing Rinse: Why Salt Water is Your Secret Weapon